Zoo Vaccinates Apes To Protect Both Animals And Humans From COVID-19

 "We're seeing their everyday personalities and vivaciousness coming back, so we're very excited that we were able to get them through it," said Peterson.

-But after the outbreak among the gorillas at the safari park, both the park and the zoo decided to vaccinate other apes.
-Six bonobos and four orangutans at the zoo and three gorillas at the park have since gotten shots.
+Since the outbreak among the gorillas at the safari park, the zoo decided to vaccinate its apes.
+Six bonobos, four orangutans, and three gorillas have since gotten shots.
 Among them was Karen, the first orangutan to have open heart surgery back in 1994.

 As the pace of COVID-19 vaccinations speeds up across the country, zoos across the country are considering whether to give shots to apes and other animals that may be susceptible to the virus.